Messi-Q/Smart-Contract-Dataset/README.md

         7. }
     ```

-As can be seen, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and no conditional statement used to constrain the two variables after the addition operation.
-Thus, we label the corresponding function _add_ existing the Integer Overflow/Underflow vulnerability, i.e., label = 1.
+It can be observed, there is an addition operation between the _sellerBalance_ and the _value_ (line 4), and no conditional statement used to constrain the two variables after the addition operation.
+Thus, we label the corresponding function _add_ to have the integer overflow/underflow vulnerability, i.e., label = 1.

 ## 4 Dangerous Delegatecall
-Dangerous delegatecall vulnerability is considered as using _delegate_ as part of the conditions to perform critical operations.
+Delegatecall endows a caller with the ability to put the code of the callee contract into the current execution environment of the caller contract.
+However, the execution environments of the caller and the callee might be quite different to each other, running a function of the callee in the environment of the caller may lead to unexpected results.
+As such, we need to evaluate if a delegatecall will indeed cause losses, e.g., Ether frozen.

 ### How to label the dangerous delegatecall vulnerability?
 We refer to several expert patterns to label the dangerous delegatecall vulnerability.
 1) **delegateInvocation** models whether there exists an invocation to _delegatecall_ in the function;
 2) **ownerInvocation** that checks whether the caller of _delegatecall_ is the owner account;
-We label a function with dangerous delegatecall vulnerability based on: **DelegatecallInvoc ∧ (!ownerInvocation)**.
+We consider a function as suspicious to have a delegatecall vulnerability if it fulfills the combined pattern: **DelegatecallInvoc ∧ (!ownerInvocation)**.

 #### delegateInvocation
-Note that we treat those functions with the statemnet of *delegatecall* as the research targets.
-As such, we utilize the pattern **delegateInvocation** to filter those functions without the statemnet of *delegatecall*.
+Note that we treat those functions with the statemnet of *delegatecall* as the target functions.
+As such, we first utilize the pattern **delegateInvocation** to filter those functions without the statemnet of *delegatecall*.

 #### ownerInvocation
-Case 1: When the _delegatecall_ exists in the function and the caller is the owner account, we label that the corresponding function does not exist the dangerous delegatecall vulnerability.
+Case 1: When the _delegatecall_ exists in the function and the caller is the owner account, we label the corresponding function to have no dangerous delegatecall vulnerability.

    ```
        1.contract Proxy {